wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

     .. include:: /_templates/installations/wazuh/common/check_wazuh_manager.rst

 #.
-Save the Wazuh indexer username and password into the Wazuh keystore using the wazuh-keystore tool:
+Save the Wazuh indexer username and password into the Wazuh manager keystore using the wazuh-keystore tool:

    .. code-block:: console